Nexmo/nexmo-developer/_tutorials/client-sdk-ios-in-app-messaging.md

 Invoked on each change to an event.
 The type of change is indicated by the `NXMConversationEventsControllerChangeType` enum.

->**NOTE:** changes to the events in this controller are done on the main thread, so it is safe to use this controller directly to update the UI.
+> **NOTE:** Changes to the events in this controller are done on the main thread, so it is safe to use this controller directly to update the UI.

 ### Load past events